bbc/pole/README.md

       directory](https://specifications.freedesktop.org/basedir-spec/latest/)!)
     * `/Library/Application Support/pole` (under MacOS)

-The list of configuration directories for your system are enumerated at the top of the `pole --help` output.
+The list of configuration directories for your system can be enumerated (in descending order of precedence) using:

+    python -m pole.config

-If configuration (be it rules or certificates) exists in multiple places, only the configuration which exists in the highest precedence configuration directory will be used.
-The contents of all other configuration directories are ignored (i.e. we don't combine system and user configurations).
-For example, you can suppress any system-defined configuration by creating an empty user-level configuration directory.
+If configuration files (be it rules or certificates) exist in multiple places, only the files in the highest precedence configuration directory are be used.
+The contents of all other configuration directories are ignored (e.g. pole won't combine system and user configurations).